-NLCHC has policy regarding "Early and Safe Return to Work" for staff who have been absent from work due to a disability and require disability-related accommodations in order to return to work.
-NLCHC is responsible for taking and maintaining the minutes of meetings, documenting the discussions; including accomplishments, set-backs, barriers, adjustments, timetables, etc. The return to work process does not replace or override any other return to work process created by or under any other statute.
+NLCHC has a policy regarding "Early and Safe Return to Work" that includes a process for staff who have been absent from work due to a disability and require disability-related accommodations in order to return to work.
+NLCHC is responsible for taking and maintaining the minutes of meetings, documenting the discussions; including accomplishments, set-backs, barriers, adjustments, timetables, etc. The return-to-work process does not replace or override any other return to work process created by or under any other statute.